 In clear, non-technical language, participants must be informed of:

-For research involving children aged seven (7) to seventeen (17), an assent form needs to be used in addition to a parental consent form.
-Research involving children under the age of seven (7) needs to include an assent script in addition to parental consent.
+For research involving children aged seven (7) to seventeen (17), an assent form needs to be used in addition to a parental permission form.
+Research involving children under the age of seven (7) needs to include an assent script in addition to parental permission.
 Assent forms or scripts should include age-appropriate language.
 Readability levels may be checked using most word processing software.
-Researchers should refer to consent form readability tips for further information.
+Investigators should refer to consent form readability tips for further information.

 When parental permission is to be obtained, the IRB may find that the permission of one parent is sufficient if the research does not involve greater than minimal risk or if the research involves greater than minimal risk but presents the prospect of direct benefit to the individual child participants.